DraganSub/ks-js_1/README.md

 ### Getting Started

-To play the game, simply open the [link] file in a web browser that supports JavaScript.
+To play the game, simply open the [Rock, Paper, Scissors Game](https://dragansub.github.io/ks-js_1/) in a web browser that supports JavaScript.
 The game will prompt you to enter your choice (Rock, Paper, or Scissors) through a dialog box.
 After five rounds, the game will declare the overall winner.

 ### How to Play

-- Open the [link] file in your web browser.
+- Open the [Rock, Paper, Scissors Game](https://dragansub.github.io/ks-js_1/) file in your web browser.
 - A dialog box will appear asking you to enter your choice (Rock, Paper, or Scissors).
 - Type your choice in the dialog box and click "OK."
 - The computer will randomly choose its play (Rock, Paper, or Scissors).